thearticulatemagazine/vol1/content/posts/ram-garg.md

 **How is your internship going, and what branch do you want to opt for?**

 It's going great.
 I'm learning a lot.
-And as for the branches, I would surely want to get into the terminal branches.
+And as for my choice of branches, I don't want to opt for any of the terminal branches.

 **Q: What is your opinion regarding National Exit Test(NExT)?**
 Yes, I heard about the seminar held recently by NMC regarding NExt.
 It must be quite stressful and exhausting for the final-year students, but as such, it is not affecting me much.